IBM Software Available on EC2 With Pay-As-You-Go Licensing Model

 There’s a lot to say, so I’ll summarize the key points up front before diving in.
 First, development AMIs are now available at the new IBM Cloud Space on developerWorks.
 Second, you can bring your existing licenses into the cloud.
 Third, hourly pricing for the production versions of each product will be published sometime soon.

 Existing IBM customers can use the licenses they’ve already bought while still taking advantage of the elastic nature of AWS to handle spikes and peaks.
 These licenses retain their value and can be used to handle steady state processing needs, with more licenses available (on an hourly basis) in the cloud for peak times.
 This clean and innovative new model should clear up some of the uncertainty which can cause potential users to think twice before jumping in to cloud computing.
 A new IBM PVU (Processor Value Unit) table will map between PVUs and the full set of available EC2 instance types.
-See our new IBM partner page for details.

 The following products will be available in AMI (Amazon Machine Image) form: